aaron-scheffler/Aaron-Scheffler.github.io/research.md

 <img width="580" height="350" src="./images/tadpole.png">
 </p>

-Disease progression models (DPMs) are critical tools to characterize the etiology of NDs and capture treatment effects for prospective clinical trials.
+Disease progression models (DPMs) are critical tools to characterize the etiology of neurodegenerative disorders (NDs) and capture treatment effects for prospective clinical trials.
 Development of DPMs is complicated by subject-level variability in age of onset, rate of progression, and signal amplitude.
 We develop Bayesian generalized nonlinear mixed effects DPMs which model disease progression across heterogeneous biomarkers by modeling subject-specific variation in phase, amplitude, diease rate.

 ### Multi-modal brain imaging data